-While they are treatable, eating disorders are also preventable through education having an understanding of why they occur.
+While they are treatable, eating disorders are also preventable by having an understanding of why they occur.
 Hopefully, this article has given you the information you need to get the help you need or give someone else a hand.
-Eating disorder recovery requires the support of many, and with the resources available, people can eat and live healthier.
+Eating disorder recovery requires the support of other people and with the resources available, we can all eat and live healthier.

 - American Psychiatric Association.
 (2017, January).
 What Are Eating Disorders?
 Retrieved from https://www.psychiatry.org/patients-families/eating-disorders/what-are-eating-disorders